laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 free.
 Using augmented reality, the app helps offsite and onsite employees collaborate in the operation, maintenance and repair of all kinds of products.
 PTC says it's "like Facetime, with augmented reality superpowers for industrial settings."

+#### Yac

+- [Yac](https://www.yac.com/blog/corona) - Voice messaging for remote teams.
+Anyone who signed up before or during the pandemic will receive Yac Pro for free for 3 months.
+Educators/students will forever have access to Yac for free.

 ## Designer